mahmoodhamdi/Flutter-Local-Notifications-Integration-Guide/README.md

 - [x] Grouped notifications with inbox style
 - [x] Enhanced notification details page
 - [x] Notification history with search and filter
+- [x] Deep linking from notifications
+- [x] Media style notifications (for music/audio apps)

 ### Roadmap
-- [ ] Deep linking from notifications
-- [ ] Media style notifications
+All planned features have been implemented!

 ## Testing